Robert M. Geraci, PHD

 BA, University of Texas at Austin

 I'm Texan, but living, teaching, and writing in New York City.
 I'm pretty sure that everyone loves robots, which is why I've written a book about them.
 People love games too, so I wrote another book.
 I'm also interested in the toadstool circles, the ancient temples, the soaring cathedrals of our religious imagination.
 Likewise, the dark tunnels of mining and rapid transit.
-I visit mountains, deserts, temples, laboratories, factories, and virtual worlds, looking for the fantastic in all of them.
+I visit mountains, deserts, temples, laboratories, factories, virtual realities...the places where magic enters the world.

 I study the ways in which technology is a meaning-making enterprise, a reconfiguration of the world to enchant it and make it purposive.
-My general interests include religious studies, the history of science, anthropology of science, literature, Christian history, fairy tales, and folktales.
+My general interests include religious studies, the history of science, anthropology of science, literature, and Christian history.

 My past research focused upon the relationship between artificial intelligence (AI), robotics and religion (primarily the Singularity, mind uploading, & sentient machines, but also Shinto and Buddhist ideas as they relate to the development of Japanese robotics).
 In those studies, I wrote a book that was published by Oxford University Press and then moved on to the study of virtual worlds and video games.
 That research resulted in a National Science Foundation grant and a new book published by Oxford.

 In 2012-13, I was a Visiting Scholar at the Indian Institute of Science in Bangalore, funded by a Fulbright-Nehru Senior Research Award.
 Thanks to that research, I am working on a book about religion and culture in Indian science and technology.

 Publications & Professional Activities

 - 2014.
 Virtually Sacred: Myth and Meaning in World of Warcraft and Second Life.
 New York: Oxford University Press.

 - 2010.
 Apocalyptic AI: Visions of Heaven in Robotics, Artificial Intelligence and Virtual Reality.
 New York: Oxford University Press.